-The unit Philosophical Writing and Research Seminar equips students with analytical tools and argumentative strategies essential for graduate level study and research in philosophy.
+The Philosophical Writing and Research Seminar unit equips students with analytical tools and argumentative strategies essential for graduate level study and research in philosophy.
 Skills learnt in this unit are transferable into a vocational context and as such are highly valued by employers.

 The two further mandatory units will study some key central areas of philosophy including metaphysics, epistemology, moral philosophy, and other areas of value theory.

 The remainder of the taught element of your programme is made up of three optional units.
 There will be a choice of available specialist units.
-You will also be able to take advantage of our range of units available at undergraduate level via a Personal Option Unit where you may undertake the teaching of an undergraduate level unit to guide your development of a masters level assignment.
+You will also be able to take advantage of our range of units available at undergraduate level via a Personal Option Unit where you may undertake the teaching of an undergraduate level unit to guide your development of a master's level assignment.
 You also have the option to undertake guided independent research into an agreed topic of your choice, working with a project supervisor.

-Following the taught element, you would work on a dissertation on an approved topic of your choosing, with most of the work on this taking place over the summer.
+Following the taught element, you will work on a dissertation on an approved topic of your choosing, with most of the work on this taking place over the summer.
 This is your chance to produce an extended piece of original philosophical research, guided by one-on-one supervisions by a member of academic staff.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Philosophy.